flo-schu/peek/README.md

 + install requirements: pip install -r requirements.txt

 ## working on eve cluster

 it is recommended to use full paths, because than the scripts can be submitted from any location, which helps a lot.
 The whole analysis of all files can probably be done in less than an hour if there are enough free cores on EVE.

+### copy files

+copy single session to eve
+`scp .\20210226\* schunckf@frontend1.eve.ufz.de:/work/schunckf/nanocosm/data/pics/20210226/`

+copy all image folders.
+For this use rsync on cygwin.
+Everything else did not work In the future I could try mounting the Y: drive on wsl I have to try out if the rsync command works now (3) with the last, one an extra dictionary was created

+1. start cygwin
+2. cd into Y: `cd Y:` and `cd Home/schunckf/papers/nanocosm/data`
+3. `rsync -avh --progress ./pics schunckf@frontend1.eve.ufz.de:/work/schunckf/nanocosm/data/`

 ### aliases

 aliases are specified in ~/.bashrc
 `cdw` cd into work directory of schunckf
 `cdh` cd into home directory of schunckf